vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans-round-2.md

 booked 2-3 weeks in advance, and I wanted to snag the slot while it was available.
 It is possible to reschedule or cancel the appointment.

+#### Update to appointment booking

+On Tuesday 2024-11-19, I reviewed the weather forecast and noticed that it was expected to be raining on Friday 2024-11-22 and on the days leading up to it as well as the days following it.
+In light of this, I rescheduled my blood draw appointment to Friday 2024-12-13 at 10:30 AM, based on my calendar and the availability of appointments.
+It's too early to know what the weather will be like at that time.
+I also moved all the reminders three weeks into the future since I had moved the appointment three weeks into the future.

 ## Cost estimate

 Cost estimates were based on list prices on ownyourlabs.com,